-It is part of what makes him such a brilliant guitarist.
-In my opinion, this is one of the most important lessons that you can learn from Gary Moore.
+It is part of what makes him such a brilliant guitarist and in my opinion, it is one of the most important lessons that you can learn from Gary Moore.

 When he was not playing fast, part of what make Gary Moore’s soloing so effective is his bending technique.

 If you haven’t yet heard it, I would strongly urge you to listen to the version of ‘Parisienne Walkways‘ that Moore performed at the Royal Albert Hall in 1993.

-I’m not suggesting you need to sustain your bends for quite so long.
-But Moore uses these beautiful, soaring bends a lot.
+I am not suggesting you need to sustain your bends for quite so long.
+However, Moore uses these beautiful, soaring bends a lot.

 In comparison to most other blues players, it is also quite a heavy tone.
 Moore used a lot of gain and that really was a core part of his sound.

 He plugged this into either a Marshall 1959 Super Lead or a Marshall JTM45 and added a couple of key pedals into the mix.
 Most notably he used an Ibanez TS9 Tube Screamer, and a ‘Marshall Guv’nor distortion pedal.

 When Moore was looking for a warmer tone, he played on his neck pickup.
 Then when he wanted to crank things up a notch or to play fast, he would typically switch and start playing on his bridge pickup.

 However if you want to recreate Moore’s killer blues tone, a Gibson Les Paul or Epiphone replica Les Paul plugged into a Marshall tube amp will definitely set you on the right path.

 9.)
-Vary Your Vibrato
+Vary your vibrato